Losant/losant-docs/docs/workflows/experience-workflows.md

 ### Triggers

 The only triggers available in an experience workflow are the [Endpoint Trigger](/workflows/triggers/endpoint/) and the [Virtual Button](/workflows/triggers/virtual-button/).
-The Endpoint Trigger will only fire on requests made to domains or slugs pointed at the workflow's expeirence version.
+The Endpoint Trigger will only fire on requests made to domains or slugs pointed at the workflow's experience version.
 All other workflow nodes are available.

 ### Debugging